armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-4.md

 ###  Spinnaker Community Contributions

-The following highlights describe some of the major changes from the Spinnaker community for version 1.19.x, which is included in this release of Armory Spinnaker 2.19:
+The following highlights describe some of the major changes from the Spinnaker community for version 1.19.x, which is included in this release of Armory 2.19:

 **Scheduled Removal of Kubernetes V1 Provider**
 The Kubernetes V1 provider will be removed in Spinnaker 1.21.
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.